hosucosmin/car-rental-application/README.md

 The application also has a feature to view the rented cars and the users who rented them.

-The application is built using Java 17 and Spring Boot 3.2 and uses PostgreSQL as the database.
+The application is built using Java 17, Spring Boot 3.2 and uses PostgreSQL as the database.